yury-g/MyCodePlayground/addingLibraryReadMe.md

 Hurray!
 Once this library is installed you will see our examples in Arduino's dropdown!
-To select an example sketch, go to
+To select an example project, go to:
-`File > Examples > PulseSensor Playground`
+`File > Examples > PulseSensor Playground > GettingStartedProject`
 <img src="https://github.com/yury-g/MyCodePlayground/blob/master/images/ExamplesPlaygroundGettingStartedMenuPullDown.png" width="550">